-When you are a Fitdigits Star Member you get to create your own group and group page!
+When you are a Fitdigits Star Member you get to create your own team and team page!
 Have fun with your friends and family, share activities, create leaderboards, and more.

 1. Upgrade to a Star Membership with Fitdigits.

-5. Enter your Group name, password, and description.
-You can also add a group photo, as well as a custom Fitdigits URL to make your group easier to find to new members
+5. Enter your Team name, password, and description.
+You can also add a group photo, as well as a custom Fitdigits URL to make your team easier to find to new members

 6. Tap Save

 Editing Group Info

 You can edit your team information any time from the Member Admin page.
 Simply click on the name of the team to see current team info, change the team password, etc. See below on Managing Users for more.

 Users can be invited, added, deleted, and assigned roles from the same team admin page.
 You can assign the role of user or admin.
 There can only be one owner for a team.
 The team owner can’t be deleted until the role has been assigned to another member in the team.